tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/购买指南/购买流程_intl_en.md

 Certificates of different brands vary on browser address bar, encryption level, and guaranteed compensation.
 The most important difference lies in root certificates.
 For example, a Geotrust wildcard certificate is issued by Geotrust root certificate, while a Symantec wildcard certificate is issued by Symantec root certificate which is compatible with all browsers on the market and also supports mobile devices best.
 TrustAsia's wildcard certificates are issued by Symantec root certificates, and GlobalSign's wildcard certificates are issued by its own root certificates.

-For more information, see parameters comparison provided on the console.
+For more information, see parameters comparison provided in [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl).
 ![](https://main.qcloudimg.com/raw/f33d982ede59c72696add01f28c84c5c.jpg)

 ### 2. Select the number of supported domain names